surf5726/css_spam_filter/README.md

 ## VAC Risks

-- Under normal circumstances, there shouldn't be any issues, as it doesn't involve any memory operations related to cheating.
-But yes, use at your own risk.
+- Use at your own risk.

-## Configuration

-- Edit css_spam_filter.json

-## Update database

-- Sign-in `lite.ip2location.com` and download latest database.

 ## Build